w3c/wai-curricula/content/designer/images-and-graphics.md

 * provide short text alternatives for controls and components that accept user input, for example search, print, and save buttons
 * provide text alternatives that identify and describe the purpose of human verification systems, such as captcha
 * collaborate with other team members to implement several modalities of captcha that rely on other sensory characteristics apart from vision, such as visual, auditory, and logical
-* describe related requirements for content authors to provide descriptive, equivalent textual information to understand complex images and graphics, such as diagrams or charts
+* identify related requirements for content authors to provide descriptive, equivalent textual information to understand complex images and graphics, such as diagrams or charts

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of different images used to convey functionality, such as for printing, searching, or saving a document.
 Explain that it is necessary to provide  and equivalent, succinct text alternative that explains the function rather than a description of the image.
 For reference on how  to provide a text alternative for an image conveying function, see technique [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G94.html).
 * Show examples of different images that convey information, such as images to provide instructions, or to identify objects.
 Explain that such information needs to be provided using text alternatives, so that the purpose of the image can be understood without having to look at the image.
-Emphasize that these alternatives may require coordination between designers, developers, and content authors.
+Emphasize that these alternatives may require coordination among designers, developers, and content authors.
 For references on how to provide text alternatives for images, see [G82: Providing a text alternative that identifies the purpose of the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G82.html).
 * Show examples of different verification systems, such as captcha, to identify human beings trying to access a service or system.
 Explain that these mechanisms need to support several sensory characteristics, such as visual, auditory, or cognitive.
-For references on how to provide accessible captcha, see [G143: Providing a text alternative that describes the purpose of the CAPTCHA](https://www.w3.org/WAI/WCAG21/Techniques/general/G143.html) and [G144: Ensuring that the Web Page contains another CAPTCHA serving the same purpose using a different modality](https://www.w3.org/WAI/WCAG21/Techniques/general/G144.html).
+For references on how to provide accessible captcha, see technique [G143: Providing a text alternative that describes the purpose of the CAPTCHA](https://www.w3.org/WAI/WCAG21/Techniques/general/G143.html) and [G144: Ensuring that the Web Page contains another CAPTCHA serving the same purpose using a different modality](https://www.w3.org/WAI/WCAG21/Techniques/general/G144.html).

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-* Practice &mdash; Give students a set of images conveying function, such as print or search buttons, and ask them to provide their corresponding text alternative.
-Assess how students identify images that convey function and provide their corresponding text alternative.
+* Practical &mdash; Give students a set of images conveying function, such as a printer for a "print" button and  a magnifying glass fort as "search" button.
+Ask students to provide an appropriate text alternative.
+Assess how students identify images that convey function and provide text alternatives that describe the functionality of the component the image is attached to.
 * Short Answer Questions &mdash; Present students with a situation where a human verification system needs to be used and ask them to provide authentication alternatives for other sensory characteristics apart from vision.
-Assess how students understand the need for providing human verification systems that rely on different sensory characteristics in addition to captcha.
+Assess how students understand the need for providing human verification systems that rely on different sensory characteristics in addition to vision.

 {% include excol.html type="end" %}